lambda-dom/weidu_library/weidu_library/docs/libraries/spell_symbols.md

 note(s):
 * This function makes the `old` spell symbol unavailable so any code that relies on its existence will fail.

+`alias_spell_symbol STR_VAR new old`

+This function changes `new` symbol to reference the same spell resource of `old`.
+The function fails if either `old` or `new` do not exist.

+note(s):
+* This function explicitly breaks the injectivity rule, so it is wise to subsequently change `old` to something else.

 `deprecate_spell_symbol STR_VAR symbol`

 Deprecates spell `symbol` by replacing it with `symbol_DEPRECATED`.
 The spell resource is left untouched.

 note(s):
 * This function makes the spell `symbol` unavailable so any code that relies on its existence will fail.
-It also has the potential to break the injectivity rule.
+It also has the potential to break the injectivity rule as the underlying spell resource is now "free" for the taking.

-`replace_spell_symbol_hole INT_VAR level id STR_VAR symbol type`
+`assign_spell_symbol_hole INT_VAR level id STR_VAR symbol type`

-Replace a hole in `spell.ids` (unassigned slot) with the spell symbol `symbol`.
+Assign a hole in `spell.ids` (unassigned slot) to the spell symbol `symbol`.

-## B. 1.
-Table interface.
+# B. Table interface.

+These functions provide a batch interface to the functions of section A using tables.

+note(s):
+* All functions in this section are action functions that patch `spell.ids`.

+`add_spell_symbols STR_VAR table patches = "*"`

+Add new spell symbols to `spell.ids` using a table that must have the format of [Add spell symbols table](../../resources/2da/templates/add_symbols.2da). `patches` is an optional file to be `INCLUDED` containing patching functions referenced by name in `table`; any such patching function will be called with no arguments.

+`change_spell_symbols STR_VAR table`

+Change spell symbols in `spell.ids` using a table that must have the format of [Change spell symbols table](../../resources/2da/templates/change_symbols.2da).

 `replace_spell_symbols STR_VAR table`